Houghton University: Club and intramural sports

 The university also offers club and intramural sports for men and women, including flag football, soccer, volleyball, basketball, and indoor soccer.
 Co-ed club and intramural sports are handball, water polo, and volleyball.
 Co-ed ultimate frisbee is also a popular sport.
 Club disc golf was added in 2021, and the university features two on-campus 18-hole disc golf courses.

 Controversies

 In 2020 two Houghton alumni presented an exhibition called "We Are All Houghton" to highlight the voices of LGBTQ+ students at Houghton and their negative experiences on campus.
-This project had a mixed reception by students and alum as some thought it was a much needed discussion, while others thought it promoted anti-biblical principles.
+This project had a mixed reception by students and alumni, as some thought it was a much needed discussion, while others thought it promoted anti-biblical principles.

 In April 2023, Houghton fired two employees, stating in both their termination letters that one of the reasons was because they included their gender pronouns in their email signatures, which violated institutional policy forbidding the use of pronouns in signatures.